-The collected and estimated data are intended to provide the activity data and relevant emission factors and assumptions necessary for a community-scale greenhouse gas (GHG) inventory as defined by the GCoM data common reporting framework (CRF) (Table 1).
-The GHG portion of the CRF reporting framework is built upon the Baseline Emission Inventory Guidebook1, used by the European Covenant of Mayors for Climate & Energy, and the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC)2, used by the Compact of Mayors.3 Both refer to the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories.4 The framework was developed by a team of multi-disciplinary experts from GCoM partners with the aim of providing a harmonized definition of common reporting requirements across mitigation, adaptation, and energy access pillars that cities report as part of their commitment to the GCoM.
+The collected and estimated data are intended to provide the activity data and relevant emission factors and assumptions necessary for a community-scale greenhouse gas (GHG) inventory as defined by the Global Covenant of Mayors Common Reporting Framework (CRF) (Table 1).
+The GHG portion of the CRF reporting framework is built upon the Baseline Emission Inventory Guidebook (Bertoldi 2018), used by the European Covenant of Mayors for Climate & Energy, and the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC) (Wee Kean F. et al 2014), used by the Compact of Mayors.

+Both refer to the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories (IPCC 2006).
+The framework was developed by a team of multi-disciplinary experts from GCoM partners with the aim of providing a harmonized definition of common reporting requirements across mitigation, adaptation, and energy access pillars that communities report as part of their commitment to the GCoM.